dvfrancis/older-and-wider/TESTING.md

 ## Bugs

+Here is a list of bugs encountered while building this website:

 List all bugs encountered while coding.
 Could use GitHub Issues to keep track of any issues (see Lewis Dillon's README for more information).
 List any known, but unfixed bugs - and why they couldn’t be fixed or recreated - or confirm there are none.
 Could also list any mistakes made during project, such as using the wrong tense on commit messages.

 ## Unfixed Bugs

+Here is a list of bugs I was unable to fix due to circumstances beyond my control:

 Mention unfixed bugs and why they were not fixed.
 Include shortcomings of the frameworks or technologies used.